RealEstateCore/rec/doc/DesignPatterns.md

-the intermediate Bag class as suggested in the source pattern is not implemented, and `ListItem` from the pattern has been renamed to `ListPosition`, to clarify the intended semantics; the actual item itself is linked via the `positionOf` property.
+the intermediate Bag class as suggested in the source pattern is not implemented, and `ListItem` from the pattern has been renamed to `ListPosition`, to clarify the intended semantics; the actual item itself is linked via the `positionOf` property (whereas in the pattern, that linkage is via the `itemContent` property).
 Additionally, this implementation includes a property chain that can be used to infer item membership on a `List` via its `ListPosition`.